CART: Context-Aware Terrain Adaptation using Temporal Sequence Selection for Legged Robots: Related Work

-Model-based control approaches integrate an articulated dynamics robot model by leveraging physics and bio-inspired modeling techniques~\cite{blickhan1989spring},~\cite{ijspeert2001connectionist}.
+{\textbf{Learning-Based Locomotion Control:}} Model-based control approaches integrate an articulated dynamics robot model by leveraging physics and bio-inspired modeling techniques~\cite{blickhan1989spring},~\cite{ijspeert2001connectionist}.
 However, the constrained range of motion and non-adaptability in the robot's state bring suboptimal outcomes in robust-legged locomotion.
 The rise of deep reinforcement learning and the hardware evolution of legged robots has been complemented by simulation software like MuJoCo~\cite{todorov2012mujoco}, PyBullet~\cite{pybullet}, and Isaac Sim~\cite{isaacsim}.
 These simulations are capable of providing real-world-like environments that can be used to model different high-level controllers for a legged robot.
 A typical Markov Decision Process (MDP) can be obtained using the privileged sensory-based observation directly from a simulator.
-These observations include multimodal sensing and proprioceptive sensors (Joint positions, velocity, and effort) that could be used to formulate a reward function for policy training of legged robot locomotion, including Proximal policy optimization (PPO) algorithms ~\cite{schulman2017proximal}, Soft actor-critic (SAC)~\cite{haarnoja2018soft}), and student-teacher (S\&T)~\cite{miki2022learning}.
+These observations include multimodal sensing and proprioceptive sensors (Joint positions, velocity, and effort) that could be used to formulate a reward function for policy training of legged robot locomotion, including Proximal policy optimization (PPO) algorithms~\cite{schulman2017proximal}, Soft actor-critic (SAC)~\cite{haarnoja2018soft}), and student-teacher (S\&T)~\cite{miki2022learning}.
 These handcrafted policies have shown improvements in learning stable locomotion on varying terrains.
+While SLR~\cite{chen2406slr} highlights the importance of proprioception for terrain understanding, exteroception remains important for anticipating terrain changes along the forward horizon.
 However, experience-based learning often fails to optimally estimate the true nature of the terrain due to the out-of-distribution terrain properties.